NightTalkerMY/TRC3500/README.md

 ## 2. Pin Drop Detector
 ### Description
-The pin drop detector is an ultra-sensitive acoustic detection system capable of detecting minimal sound events, such as a pin drop, using a microphone and advanced signal processing algorithms.
+The pin drop detector is an ultra-sensitive acoustic detection system capable of detecting minimal sound events, such as a pin drop, using a piezo sensor, advanced signal processing algorithms and machine learning (Random Forest Algorithm)

 ### Features
-- High-gain microphone for detecting low-intensity sounds
+- High-gain piezo sensor for detecting low-intensity sounds
 - Signal processing using STM32 microcontroller
-- Noise filtering and threshold-based event detection
+- Machine Learning and threshold-based event detection

 ### Applications
 - Security and surveillance
-- Noise pollution monitoring
 - Sound-based event detection

 ## 3. Breath Rate Estimator